Fingers on the pulse: Responding to patient needs with innovation

 The University of Minnesota Health (M Health) Clinics and Surgery Center is a lens into the future of healthcare, bridging the divide between accessibility and experience.
 Built upon consumer-centric experiences and innovations from retailers like Apple and Starbucks, M Health changes both the patient and staff perspective on healthcare delivery.

-Patients are empowered as consumers and caregivers as collaborators.
-Modern technology is married with inventive care practices to bring clarity, convenience, and choice to the forefront of patient experience.
+Patients are empowered as consumers, and caregivers are treated as collaborators.
+Modern technology is married with inventive care practices to bring clarity, convenience and choice to the forefront of patient experience.
 The result is a destination ambulatory care center designed to elevate inter-professional care while doubling patient flow and reducing cost of care by more than 20 percent.

 Traditional reception desks were replaced by personal greeters with mobile check-in stations who can assist where the need is the greatest.
 Instead of being confined to a small waiting room, there is a variety of seating options to maximize comfort and help ease the tension of a healthcare environment.
 Even parking—which can cause headaches before even stepping into the exam room—was thoughtfully considered.
 A smart valet system lets patients request their cars be ready curbside as they’re leaving their appointment.